felipeLeao18/felipeLeao18/README.md

 - 👯 I’m looking to collaborate on Open Source Projects

-- 💬 Ask me about: backend development, lambda functions and MongoDb
+- 💬 Ask me about: backend development, lambda functions and Databases